 The rules in this section are designed to ensure that marketing communications for medicines, medical devices, treatments, health-related products and beauty products receive the necessary high level of scrutiny.
-The rules apply to marketing communications and not the products, which are regulated by health regulators such as the Medicines and Healthcare products Regulatory Agency (MHRA), www.mhra.gov.uk, Veterinary Medicines Directorate (VMD), www.vmd.defra.gov.uk, the European Medicines Agency (EMA), www.ema.europa.eu, and the Department of Health, www.dh.gov.uk.
+The rules apply to marketing communications and not the products, which are regulated by health regulators such as the Medicines and Healthcare products Regulatory Agency (MHRA), www.mhra.gov.uk, Veterinary Medicines Directorate (VMD), www.vmd.defra.gov.uk, and the Department of Health and Social Care, www.dh.gov.uk.
 Marketing communications for those products must comply with the rules and professional codes of conduct of relevant professional bodies.

 The rules in the first part of this section apply to all marketing communications for medicines, medical devices, treatments, health-related products and beauty products.
 The rules in subsequent parts apply to marketing communications for specific products and/or services.
 If relevant, the rules in this section also apply to claims for products for animals.

 As they could apply to medicines for veterinary use, the rules should be read in conjunction with the Veterinary Medicines Regulations.
-For more information, please see Veterinary medicines Guidance Note 4, Controls on Advertising at:
+For more information about how veterinary medicines can be advertised, please refer to:

 For the purposes of this Code, "licence" includes certificate, authorisation or registration.